International Summer Research Studentship in One Health

 Value and Duration

-A total of $8,500 is available for student salary support.
-This is based on a minimum hourly rate of $16 for a maximum total of 497 hours (14.2 weeks).
-However, student wages must align with the type of work performed, as described in the University of Guelph Student Wage Guidelines.
+A total of $9,500 will be provided for student salaries and benefits.
+This is based on a minimum hourly rate of $17.50 for a maximum total of 497 hours (14.2 weeks).
+Student wages must align with type of work performed (these are considered Level 2 positions), as described in the University of Guelph Student Wage Guidelines.
 A higher hourly rate or any additional hours over the 497 hours will be paid by the faculty member.
-In addition to the salary, the faculty advisor will receive $1000 in operating support.
-Students must be present for a maximum of 35 hours per week during the entire 14.2-week period of the research project.
+In addition to the salary, the faculty advisor for each approved position will receive $500 in operating support.
+Students must be present for 35 hours per week during the entire 14.2 week period of the research project.
 As students will receive 4% vacation pay on their hourly rate, it is expected that they will work full-time (35hrs/week) for the entire 14.2 weeks.

 Eligibility Criteria